Best Crypto Debit Cards: Fees, Rewards and Region Compared (June 2026)

 Preload, Auto-Sell, And Borrow-Against-Collateral

-Two cards can both be called crypto debit cards while working in completely different ways.
-Once you know which spend model a card uses, it gets much easier to judge the tax impact, FX cost, and risk level before you apply.
+Two cards can both carry the crypto debit card label while working in completely different ways.
+Once you know which spend model a card uses, it is much easier to judge the tax impact, FX cost, and risk level before you apply.
+The three main models break down like this:

 • Preloaded fiat or stablecoin balance: You top up first, then spend from that balance like a regular prepaid or debit card.